Immigrant workers in the Illawarra in the 1830s and 1840s

 Clearing Lease Men

 As the area was heavily wooded, to cope with the clearing problem most of the larger owners resorted to the clearing-lease system.
 ‘In this district’, wrote Joseph Phipps Townsend, a visitor to Illawarra in the late 1840’s, ‘is to be found a numerous class of small settlers called “clearing-lease men”.’
-Charles Murray was one of these.
+It seems Charles Murray was classed as one of these.
 Large trees had to be cleared by hand using axes and bullocks.

 They have generally got on pretty well in the world, and can afford to pay about ten pounds a-year for their now reclaimed land.
 Most of these men have a dairy cow and a mare, which get their own living under the mountains; and the sale of their butter and their crops, and the money they occasionally earn from the other settlers and labourers, keep the pot boiling.